joamjoamjoam/RyzenTDPChanger/README.md

 ### Features

--- Extend Launchbox so that it can set the TDP of Supported Ryzen APUs when games are launched.
+- Extend Launchbox so that it can set the TDP of Supported Ryzen APUs when games are launched.
+- Allow Launchbox to detect that steam games launched from url are still open.
--- TDPs can be set at the Global, Platform/Emulator, and game level.
+- TDPs can be set at the Global, Platform/Emulator, and game level.

 # Ryxen TDP Manager - Launchbox Plugin